kluctl/kluctl/docs/kluctl/commands/deploy.md

                                                         in the form --registry-ca-file=<registry>/<repo>=<filePath>.
       --registry-cert-file stringArray                  Specify certificate to use for OCI authentication.
 Must be in the form --registry-cert-file=<registry>/<repo>=<filePath>.
+      --registry-creds stringArray                      This is a shortcut to --registry-username, --registry-password and --registry-token.
+It can be
+                                                        specified in two different forms.
+The first one is --registry-creds=<registry>/<repo>=<username>:<password>,
+                                                        which specifies the username and password for the same registry.
+The second form is
+                                                        --registry-creds=<registry>/<repo>=<token>, which
+                                                        specifies a JWT token for the specified registry.
-      --registry-identity-token stringArray             Specify auth string to use for OCI authentication.
+      --registry-identity-token stringArray             Specify identity token to use for OCI authentication.
 Must be in the form
                                                         --registry-identity-token=<registry>/<repo>=<identity-token>.
       --registry-insecure-skip-tls-verify stringArray   Controls skipping of TLS verification.
 Must be in the form --registry-insecure-skip-tls-verify=<registry>/<repo>.